Saudi Arabia travel guide

 King Fahd International Airport

-Location: King Fahd International Airport is located 16 miles (26km) northwest of Dammam, in eastern Saudi Arabia.
+Location: King Fahd International Airport is located about 30 miles (50km) northwest of Dammam, in eastern Saudi Arabia.

 Time: Local time is GMT +3.